What Is a Sober Companion?

 What to Expect from a Sober Companion

-What to expect from a sober companion will depend on the type of companionship arrangement a client has made, as live-in companions are more involved than escort-based companions.
-However, all sober companions have the shared goal of helping clients maintain sobriety and avoid relapses.
+What to expect from a sober companion will depend on the type of companionship arrangement, as live-in companions are more involved than escort-based companions.
+However, all sober companions have the shared goal of helping maintain sobriety and avoid relapses.

 Sober Companion and Addiction Treatment

 Sober companions are an additional recovery and rehabilitation tool used during the outpatient recovery phase of substance addiction treatment.
-Outpatient addiction treatment is less restrictive than other forms of inpatient treatment and allows clients to live independently or in a sober housing facility.
+Outpatient addiction treatment is less restrictive than other forms of inpatient treatment and allows people suffering from an addiction to live independently or in a sober housing facility.
 Living independently is the end goal of all rehabilitation programs, although initially it can be a difficult process and leaving inpatient treatment can in some cases lead to relapse.

 To ensure the transition to independent outpatient life is as easy as possible, sober companions are often utilised.
-Sober companion relationships are not an alternative to addiction treatment and behavioural therapy but rather an additional tool to help clients put the new tactics and habits they have learned into practice.
+Sober companion relationships are not an alternative to addiction treatment and behavioural therapy but rather an additional tool to help those in recovery to put the new tactics and habits they have learned into practice.

-Many sober companions have also experienced addiction treatment themselves and therefore can provide a level of knowledge and insight that friends and members of a client’s family cannot offer.
+Many sober companions have also experienced addiction treatment themselves and therefore can provide a level of knowledge and insight that friends and members of the family cannot offer.
 This type of mutual understanding is an important addition to addiction treatment as it helps to motivate people in their recovery.

-Once clients reach a certain stage within their recovery, it is not necessary for them to receive rehabilitation treatment every day.
+Once people who are battling an addiction reach a certain stage within their recovery, it is not necessary for them to receive rehabilitation treatment every day.
 Some people may need additional support during this time, and when they will need this support can be unpredictable.
 Having a sober companion ensures that those in recovery have a 24/7 support network.